Essential information for visa students

 You must report any change of address to the Home Office – you can do so by filling in this online form.

-As a Tier 4 (general) student your leave to remain in the UK is dependent on your continued engagement with your course of study.
+As a Student Visa holder, your leave to remain in the UK is dependent on your continued engagement with your course of study.
 Your attendance at all timetabled classes, lectures and workshops is mandatory.
 The University will monitor your attendance during term time and report back on students who are not attending on a regular basis.
 If you miss your classes without prior agreement from the University then you can be reported to the Home Office.
 This would result in the cancellation of your visa and your removal from your course.
 In order to record your attendance you need to ensure that you touch in to every class and lecture with your Student ID.
 For more details of how your attendance is monitored and recorded please see Student Engagement and Attendance (SEA).

 Sometimes temporary absence from your course is unavoidable.
 If you miss a class or lecture due to illness you can log this absence via SEA.
 If you are absent for any other reason during term time then you must apply for an Authorised Absence.
 To apply for an Authorised Absence you must contact [email protected] stating the following:

 - The date at which you will cease attending University